Gallai-Ramsey numbers of odd cycles: Preliminaries

 \begin{lemma} If there are at least $2\ell + 1$ vertices in a Gallai colored complete graph $G$ with only one color appearing on edges between parts of the Gallai partition and all parts of order at most $\ell$, then $G$ contains a monochromatic copy of $C_{2\ell + 1}$. \end{lemma}

 \begin{proof} Let blue be the color of the edges between parts.
-Since each part of the Gallai partition has order at most $\ell$, every vertex has degree at least $2\ell - (\ell - 1) \geq \ell + 1$ in blue.
+Since each part of the Gallai partition has order at most $\ell$, every vertex is incident with at least $|G|-\ell\geq |G|/2$ blue edges because $|G|\geq 2\ell+1$.
 By Theorem~\ref{Thm:Dirac}, $G$ contains a blue copy of $C_{2\ell + 1}$. \end{proof}

-Next a helpful result on the existence of paths.
+Next is a helpful result on the existence of paths.